 We know that regular exercise improves cardiovascular health, strengthens your bones and muscles, and increases your metabolic health.
 But it also has a substantial impact on your mental health and well-being.
 Mounting evidence is showing that good physical health can boost your mood, decrease stress levels, and even enhance cognitive performance.

 Mental health is an essential component of our overall health.
 It affects how we feel, think, and act, and it can also affect our ability to make choices, handle stress, and interact with others.
 Examples of the most common mental disorders include depression, anxiety disorders, and bipolar disorder.

-There are likely numerous factors that contribute to our mental wellbeing.
+There are likely numerous factors that contribute to our mental well-being.
 These include biological factors (such as genetics), psychological factors (such as trauma or abuse), and environmental factors (such as financial hardship or substance abuse).
-Poor mental health is also often associated with stressful work conditions, sexual violence, unhealthy lifestyle, or poor physical health, among others.
+Poor mental health is also often associated with stressful work conditions, sexual violence, unhealthy lifestyles, or poor physical health, among others.
 Examples of how to create an environment that promotes mental health include: